U-PROX CLC G80

 - Initialization: no sound, no light indication

-- Data Reading/Loading, Firmware Update: no sound, continuously red
+- Data Reading/Loading, Firmware Update: no sound, continuously blue

-- Access Granted: a short beep with continuous green; 5 seconds before the door time expires – a short beep once per second
+- Access Granted: short beep, steady green; 5 seconds before the door time expires – a short beep once per second

 Controller Operation

-To operate the controller, it must be configured using the configuration software on a mobile device.
-After the settings are loaded and if the connection is correct, the controller enters the “Standby” mode.
+To operate the control panel, it must be configured using the configuration software on a mobile device.
+After the settings are loaded, the control panel enters the “Standby” mode.

 Code Entry or Proximity Card Presentation